Hotel License Application in Thailand – Part 1 of 2

 Under the Hotel Act, there is a distinction between “hotel operators” and “hotel managers”.
 The hotel operators are the persons obtaining licenses for hotel operation, while the hotel managers are the persons appointed by the hotel operators who shall be in charge of the hotel management.
 The hotel operators must notify the registrar of details regarding their hotel managers.
 The operators can be the same persons as the hotel managers.

-The Hotel Act sets forth qualifications which hotel managers (Section 33 Hotel Act) and operators (Hotel Act section 16) must have.
-Thus the managers for instance must have been awarded a certificate, have experience as prescribed by the Hotel Business Supervision and Promotion Committee (“Committee”) or have a certificate showing that they have attended a hotel management training programs certified by the Committee.
-The hotel manager can be either Thai or foreign with appropriate visa and work permission.
+The Hotel Act sets forth qualifications that hotel managers (Section 33 Hotel Act) and operators (Hotel Act section 16) must have.
+Thus, the managers, for instance, must have been awarded a certificate, have experience as prescribed by the Hotel Business Supervision and Promotion Committee (“Committee”), or have a certificate showing that they have attended a hotel management training program certified by the Committee.
+The hotel manager can be either Thai or foreign with an appropriate visa and work permission.

 <<<Continue to part II of this blog contribution>>>